Firebird Database Server

 Advanced - Database File Storage:

-If you are a server administrator and would like to change the default location where the Training Manager database is stored, you may do so by following the instructions below.
-Training Manager is designed to run with the standard options "out of the box", and in most cases there is no reason to change the defaults; however, these instructions are provided for server administrators who would like to change the default installation.
+If you are a server administrator and would like to change the default location where the Asset Manager database is stored, you may do so by following the instructions below.
+Asset Manager is designed to run with the standard options "out of the box", and in most cases there is no reason to change the defaults; however, these instructions are provided for server administrators who would like to change the default installation.